 Don’t worry.
 The pot is calling the kettle black today.
 This has been a constant struggle for me over the past few years.

-The Three Kinder Questions
+The Three Kinder Questions: Life Planning

-After all, the ultimate commodity that we are seeking is not money.
+The ultimate commodity that we are seeking is not money.
 It is time.
 Time to live the life that we find most satisfying and full of purpose.

-A great tool that many financial advisors use to help people sort all of this stuff out – and to make a specific financial plan – involves the Three Kinder Questions.
+A great tool that many financial advisors use to help people sort all of this stuff out – and to make a specific life plan – involves the Three Kinder Questions.
 If you haven’t gone through this exercise, I’d highly encourage it.

-Here are the three questions:
+Here are the three kinder questions:

 Question 1: Design Your Life